 Hollyhocks (Alcea rosea) are a popular old-fashioned flower that once adorned flowerbeds across rural America.
-These showy flowers are making a comeback as gardeners embrace reviving America’s past and enjoy re-creating those traditional flowerbeds of times past.
-These hardy biennials thrive in USDA plant hardiness zones 3 through 9 and attract hummingbirds, butterflies, bees, and other flying insects.
-Here we’ll take you through everything you need to know about the rich history and meaning of hollyhock flowers, their uses and benefits, popular types, and cultural significance around the world today.
+These showy flowers are making a comeback as gardeners embrace reviving America’s past and enjoy re-creating those traditional flowerbeds of the past.
+These hardy biennials are rich in symbolism and in this guide, I’ll take you through their inherent meaning in the language of flowers.

 Hollyhocks Meaning & Symbolism